aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/opensearch-sink.md

 -   `"value.converter": "org.apache.kafka.connect.json.JsonConverter"`:
     the message value is in plain JSON format without a schema
--   `"value.converter.schemas.enable": "false"`: since the data in the value doesn\'t have a schema, the connector shouldn\'t try to read it and sets it to null
+-   `"value.converter.schemas.enable": "false"`: since the data in the value doesn't have a schema, the connector shouldn't try to read it and sets it to null
--   `"schema.ignore": "true"`: since the value schema is null, the connector doesn\'t infer it before pushing the data to OpenSearch
+-   `"schema.ignore": "true"`: since the value schema is null, the connector doesn't infer it before pushing the data to OpenSearch

 :::note
 The OpenSearch document ID is set as the message key